Records with Sonobeat in 1969 & 1972

 Cody Hubach quoted in a February 15, 1970, feature story by Candy Lowry in the Austin Statesman newspaper

-Cody records three original songs with Sonobeat in '69.
-He grows up just south of Austin in the tiny rural community of Manchacha (pronounced "man-shack" – Sonobeat's founders live there in the early '60s), and begins writing and singing at age 14.
+Cody grows up just south of Austin in the tiny rural community of Manchacha (pronounced "man-shack" – Sonobeat's founders live there in the early '60s), and begins writing and singing at age 14.
 His songs are about people, places, things, and emotions he knows personally.
-Because so many of Cody's songs reflect local people and places, Cody's becomes known as the "Manchacha troubadour".
+Because so many of Cody's songs reflect local people and places, Cody becomes known as the "Manchacha troubadour".
+Cody records three of his originals with Sonobeat in '69.
 Hooley, intended as the "A" side of a Sonobeat single, is a generous and loving tribute to one of Cody's friends in Manchacha.
-The "B" side is Right Now Rhyme, although the third song, Bringin' That Money Home, is an equally strong candidate for the "B" side.
+Right Now Rhyme is selected as the "B" side, although the third song, Bringin' That Money Home, is an equally strong candidate for the single.
 Unfortunately, Sonobeat never releases Cody's single, and the Sonobeat archives don't indicate why.
 However, one likely reason may be that during 1969 Sonobeat is focusing on progressive rock bands and feels it can't successfully market another country-folk flavored single (Sonobeat releases its first pure country single, by Ronnie and the West Winds, in 1968, long before Austin's progressive country movement takes root).

 But by the early '70s, Austin's progressive rock movement is being displaced by Austin's progressive country movement, and Cody returns in October 1972 to record an eponymous demo album at the Sonobeat Studios on North Lamar in Austin.
 The album, again produced and engineered by Bill Josey Sr., features ten songs, including a cover of the 13th Floor Elevators' Splash 1 and a re-recorded version of Hoolie (spelled differently than the first version Cody records in 1969).
 By 1972, Sonobeat has switched from more expensive vinyl to inexpensive audiocassettes to shop its demo albums to national labels.
 Although the Sonobeat archives don't indicate whether Bill Sr. submits Cody's demo to any of the majors, we expect that he offers themn to at least one or two, including to his friends at Columbia Records in Nashville, to gauge interest.